newhoteng/OOP-school-library/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## :telescope: Future Features <a name="future-features"></a>
-  - Add methods to classes
+  - Add more class methods

 <p align="right">(<a href="#readme-top">back to top</a>)</p>